nbwang22/meson800.github.io/content/authors/admin/_index.md

   url: "gallowaylab.mit.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in the how biphysical feedback shapes gene expression and nuclear architecture, in addition to cellular reprogramming.
+bio: I am a PhD student in the Galloway Lab interested in the how biphysical feedback shapes gene expression and nuclear architecture, in addition to cellular reprogramming.

 interests:
+- Cellular circuit engineering
 - Cellular reprogramming
-- Computer science dabbling
+- Computer science

 education:
   courses: